WebDaD/my-dashboard/README.md

 - [x] html (display a website with the info)
 - [ ] xml (Have a XML ready)
 - [x] rss (An RSS-Feed with the Info)
+- [x] json (A JSON-File with the Info)

 (You need to have the Service running or send the files to a webserver of your choice (via config))

+#### html

+Return a Website

+Options:

+- target: The File to write to
+- title: The Title of the Website

+#### rss

+Create an ongoing RSS-Stream

+Options:

+- target: The File to write to
+- title: The Title of the Feed
+- itemTitle: Title of any Item (can use %DATE% Variable)
+- link: Link of the Feed
+- description: Description for the Feed
+- category: Category for the Feed
+- language: Language of the Feed
+- pubDate: First Publicaction date
+- image: Feed image as png
+- icon: Feed image as svg
+- color: Feed color as hex

+#### json

+Just write the JSON-File to a file

+Options:

+- target: The File to write to

 ### Passive

 - [x] mail (send an email)
 - [ ] print (send to printer)

+#### mail

+Send an E-Mail with your Dashboard

+Options:

+- mailOptions: Object with Server-Data
+- mailOptions.host: Server-Host for Mailing
+- mailOptions.port: port for Mailing
+- mailOptions.auth: Auth-Data for Mail User
+- mailOptions.auth.user: Mail User
+- mailOptions.auth.pass: Mail user Password
+- from: Send form this Account
+- to: target E-Mail Adresses
+- subject: Subject of the Mail (can use %DATE% Variable)

 ## Installation